B2B Content Marketing Funnel: Attract, Nurture & Convert Leads

 Identify SMART (specific, measurable, achievable, relevant, time-bound) goals for your B2B content marketing funnel.
 Map the goals to specific funnel stages.

-For example, your content goals for BOFU could be to increase demo sign-ups by 30% over six months.
+For example, your content goals for the conversion phase could be to increase demo sign-ups by 30% over six months.
 This goal meets the SMART criteria, which is essential for tracking performance.

 First, map out the customer journey and identify key points where your prospects interact with the content marketing funnel.
 Secondly, establish the type of content potential leads need to progress from one touchpoint to the next.

-Lastly, identify how customers switch across channels based on the information they need and where they are in the content marketing funnel.
+Pro Tip: Identify how customers switch across channels based on the information they need and where they are in the content marketing funnel.
+Leverage this information to curate your content to your potential client’s needs, creating a basis for a value-based relationship.

 Tailor content for each funnel stage based on the personas you created.
 Utilize various content types to enhance engagement and keep the prospects in the funnel.

-For example, you can publish blog posts and infographics for TOFU, hold webinars for MOFU, and offer demos and free trials for BOFU.
+For example, you can publish blog posts and infographics to attract your prospects’ interest, hold webinars to help you nurture the leads, and finally offer demos and free trials for effective conversions.

 Craft concise CTAs that compel prospects to take the target action.
 Avoid pushy or aggressive CTAs, as they could cause potential leads to disengage.